wjzhengsh/blockchain/howto/peer_operate_ibp.md

 Your peer is deployed with the signCert of your peer admin inside.
 This allows you to use peer admin's certificates and MSP folder to operate the peer.

 Locate the certificates you created when you [enrolled your peer admin](/docs/services/blockchain/howto/peer_deploy_ibp.html#ibp-peer-deploy-enroll-admin).
 If you used the example commands, you can find you peer admin MSP folder at `$HOME/fabric-ca-client/peer-admin`.
-  - You can build the peer admin user context with the SDK by using the signCert (public key) and private key in the MSP folder.
+  - You can build the peer admin user context with the SDK by using the signCert and private key in the MSP folder.
 You can find those keys in the following locations:
     - The signCert can be found in the **signcerts** folder: `$HOME/fabric-ca-client/peer-admin/msp/signcerts`
-    - The private key can be found in the **keystore:** folder: `$HOME/fabric-ca-client/peer-admin/msp/keystore` You can find an example of how to form a user context and operate the SDK by using only the public and private key in [this section of the developing applications tutorial](/docs/services/blockchain/v10_application.html#dev-app-enroll-panel).
+    - The private key can be found in the **keystore:** folder: `$HOME/fabric-ca-client/peer-admin/msp/keystore` You can find an example of how to form a user context and operate the SDK by using only the signing certificate and private key in [this section of the developing applications tutorial](/docs/services/blockchain/v10_application.html#dev-app-enroll-panel).

 You can also use the SDK to generate the peer admin signCert and private key by using the endpoint information of CA on Starter Plan or Enterprise Plan and your [peer admin username and password](/docs/services/blockchain/howto/peer_deploy_ibp.html#ibp-peer-deploy-register-admin).